The Exorcism of Hannah Stevenson (2022) Review

 While having dinner the usually shy Hannah gets up and dances with the belly dancer which surprises Matt and catches the eye of several local men including the rather disreputable looking Traian (Edward Gist).
 Despite that she still can’t bring herself to wear the lingerie Matt has bought her.
 Wanting to make him happy she consults a local Romani woman Eliska (Charlotte McEvoy, I Love You, Goodbye).who offers her a potion to cure her inhibitions, but these things always come with a price.

-The Exorcism of Hannah Stevenson runs a fairly short seventy five minutes including credits, so I was a bit worried when it took until the half hour mark for Hannah to actually drink the potion.
+The Exorcism of Hannah Stevenson runs a fairly short seventy five minutes including credits, so I was a bit worried when it took until the half hour mark for Hannah actually to drink the potion.
 And for Matt to wake up alone the next morning.
-Half an hour to set up the plot of a ninety minute feature is perfectly fine, when it’s almost half the film’s running time however, that’s another matter.
+Half an hour to set up the plot of a ninety minute feature is perfectly fine when it’s almost half the film’s running time however, that’s another matter.

 To be fair that might not be entirely Parker’s fault as The Exorcism of Hannah Stevenson’s shoot was impacted by COVID-19 lockdowns and possibly some scenes had to be dropped.
 Regardless of the reason though, it takes too long for the film’s story to get to the point.